remy/renvy/README.md

 # envy

-The [create-react-app](https://github.com/facebookincubator/create-react-app) environment loader for consistent reuse in other projects.
+The [create-react-app](https://github.com/facebookincubator/create-react-app) environment loader for consistent reuse in other projects with additions for command line usage.

+**Important:** envy will default to `NODE_ENV=development` if there is no value on `NODE_ENV`.

 ## Installation